 The steering wheel is sporty in design and also had controls built into them to operate the radio/cd player.
 The instrument cluster was sporty in design and well laid out, easy to read and presented the information in a way that was quickly understandable plus at night it glows white with the needles glowing red to give it that added dynamic feel.

-The size of the boot was adequate for the size of car and was more than suitable for a family of four looking to undertake a three to four day road trip.
+The size of the boot was adequate for the size of the car and was more than suitable for a family of four looking to undertake a three to four-day road trip.
 If you are after more boot space then the 60/40 rear folding seats can easily fold down giving you more rear luggage space but be aware that they don’t fold down completely flat and the shape of the boot may be a bit awkward for some items that you may be looking to transport.

 What’s the Ford Fiesta Mk7 like to drive?

 Moving on to the actual driving experience is where the MK7 Ford Fiesta plays its trump card.
 Simply put, it is a lot of fun!

 When you read or watch other small-sized car reviews online or in a magazine they always mention that the driving experience isn’t as much fun as the Fiesta’s and when you actually experience it you can see why.
 Having owned a 1.4 TDCi MK5 Fiesta in the past we always felt that it was a good car to drive but when you have a go in an MK7 it massively improves on that especially when you add into the mix that punchy 1.6 TDCi ECOnetic engine it definitely puts a smile on your face.
 Though on initial acceleration it doesn’t push you back into your seat but with its slick gear change it does zoom off the line and when you are on the motorway it does have that nice surge of power when needing to overtake.